 In the shelter's logbook box, I found a bottle of grape jelly, which immediately made Beast ravenous, and he requested my assistance in deciding which of his dehydrated meals to mix the jelly with.
 We selected peppered beef with rice.
 It tasted pretty good; much better than you'd expect.

 Cleaning up after dinner, I discovered that the hook on my Camelbak bladder broke, so it's no longer supported in my pack.
 I don't think this will be a problem for now, but I'll have to keep watch and make sure it doesn't cause any other problems.
-If I happen across a better fitting bladder, like I wanted to do before leaving, I'll probably want to switch.
+If I happen across a better fitting bladder, like I wanted to do before starting my hike, I'll probably want to switch.

 Seven of us are currently hunkering down in the (barely) eight-person shelter, preparing for a sub-freezing night with 40 mph wind gusts.
 Unfortunately, this shelter doesn't have a windscreen tarp like the last few have had, and the shelter is located in a natural wind tunnel.
 It also doesn't help that the cold is coming up through the gaps in the floorboards.